hsanda/IANVS/README.md

 # I) Setting-Up and Running Experiments

 ## A) IANVS CoAPServer [Set-up]

-IANVS CoAPServer for LoPy4 Pycom device code is in folder `/microPython/`.
+IANVS CoAPServer for LoPy4 Pycom device code is a MicroPyton project in folder `/microPython/`.
-Make sure you are in this folder when uploading the code to the Pycom device.
+Follow the [Pycom documentation](https://docs.pycom.io/gettingstarted/) to set up a Pycom Development environment.

 ### Pre-Requirements: Firmware version
 The source code is known to be compatible with the following **Legacy** Pycom firmwares ([Link](https://docs.pycom.io/advance/downgrade/)):